vpon-data/data-sdk/docs/Android.md

 {% endtabs %}

-Another example is that an Online Travel Agency(OTA) App wants to observe the browsing history to optimize its user experience.
-Using the tracker method, the OTA App can set up a `page_view` event that traces the user journey.
+Similarly, if you're operating an Online Travel Agency (OTA) App and want to optimize the user experience by understanding their browsing history, the tracker method can assist.
+It enables the configuration of a `page_view` event, tracing the user's navigation journey through your App.

-Below are the sample codes and the collected data.

-{% tabs customized-event-android2 %}
+{% tabs custom-event-android2 %}

-{% tab customized-event-android2 Java %}
+{% tab custom-event-android2 Java %}
 ```java
 public void onClick(View v) {
 	JSONObject payloadJsonObj = new JSONObject();